brightzheng100/mcm-app-deploy-patterns/README.md

 ```

-## App Management Patterns
+## The Typical App Deploy Patterns

 ### Pattern #1: Namespace

 #### Goal

-The goal of this demo is to deploy a ModResort web-app to the managed cluster(s).
+The goal of this demo is to deploy a `ModResort` web-app to the managed cluster(s) by using explicit `Deployable`s in namespace.

 #### Channel